Hugh1996/caesars-challenge-pp2/README.md

   - The question mark and volume icons were taken from [Font Awesome](https://fontawesome.com/).

   - The favicon image was taken from [Clipart](https://clipart-library.com/) and converted from a png to ico using a [Favicon Generator](https://favicon.io/favicon-converter/).

+  - The audio file was taken from [Youtube](https://www.youtube.com/), which cost the cheap price of €1.
+It was then converted from a video file into an audio file.